cliffxuan/minikin/README.md

 ## Running Test

-Automated tests are run on [https://travis-ci.org/cliffxuan/minikin](https://travis-ci.org/cliffxuan/minikin) on travis-ci.
+Automated tests are run on travis-ci [https://travis-ci.org/cliffxuan/minikin](https://travis-ci.org/cliffxuan/minikin).

 These are 3 types tests currently and integration test will be added later.
 - unittest